pycom/pycom-documentation/content/tutorials/all/socket.md

 ---
-title: "Socket"
+title: ""
 aliases:
-    - tutorials/all/socket.html
-    - tutorials/all/socket.md
+    - tutorials/all/Socket.html
-    - chapter/tutorials/all/socket
+    - tutorials/all/Socket.md
 ---

 Detailed information about this class can be found in [usocket]().

 ### Setting up a server with blocking sockets